-Give yourself permission to have a rich life, full of passion and purpose.
+Give yourself permission to have a rich life, full of passion and purpose, single, or coupled.

 The greatest gift we can give ourselves in this life is to prioritize our self-worth, self-love, self-care, and self-discovery – to learn to esteem ourselves highly and to recognize our beauty on our own terms – all things that lead to better, stronger, more fulfilling relationships in the long run.
 At least I want to believe that…

 You see, when you open the door to your heart, your soul begins to express the language of real love.
-And even if it’s a foreign tongue to you in the beginning, it will teach you about why you’re here.
-It will teach you that your love is what you’ve been looking for and the greatest adventure of all is the one you take to discover the truth of who you really are.
+And even if it’s a foreign tongue to you in the beginning, it will teach you that your love is what you’ve been looking for and the greatest adventure of all is the one you take to discover the truth of who you really are.